The Baby-Sitters Club (film): Plot

-Stacey has a crush on a 17-year-old boy named Luca.
-As their relationship ensues, she faces problems telling him about her diabetes, and later, her age.
-This is revealed after a trip to a New York City club, in which a bouncer does not allow her into a club because she is underage.
-Luca is outraged, unable to believe that Stacey is 13 years old.
+Stacey has a crush on a 17-year-old boy named Luca from Switzerland, who is Rosie Wilder's cousin.
+As their relationship progresses, she faces problems telling him about her diabetes, and later, her age.
+This is revealed after a trip to a New York City club with Claudia, in which a bouncer does not allow her into a club because she is underage.
+Luca is outraged that Stacey kept him in the dark regarding her age.
+Luca and Stacey break up briefly until Stacey calls on Luca to help them rescue Kristy during her rainy walk home from Fun Land.
+As Stacey is saying goodbye to Luca, he tells her that he will be coming to Stoneybrook again next year.
+Delighted, Stacey tells him that she will be 14 years old when he returns.
+They share a kiss just before Luca departs.